-Once your program is confirmed you’ll be sent a Welcome Packet that includes what to bring/wear and directions.
+Once your program is confirmed you’ll be sent a Welcome Packet that includes what to bring, wear, and directions.
 Please be prepared for being outside for an extended period of time in the weather/temps for the day of your event.

 Do people ‘have to’ do everything?

-While the day is designed for people to go outside their comfort zones (in a variety of ways on and off the ground), the day is also based upon a foundation of choice.
+While the day is designed for people to go outside their comfort zones (in a variety of ways on and off the ground), the day is also based on a foundation of choice.
 People get to choose their level of engagement and participation.

-What fitness level is required?
+What is fitness level required?

 What age groups?

 We’ve had participants from 7 years old to 85 years young.
-Junior High school age and above usually works well for attention span, ability to focus on safety and support etc.
+Junior high school age and above usually works well for attention span, ability to focus on safety and support etc.

 Where are your courses located?

-See previous link.
+See the previous link.